« Quatrain 2 | Main | Quatrain 4 »

 A tiny fly appeared awhile, then died.

 Translation & Discussion of the quatrain: 1.
 There was a drop of water and it joined with the sea 2.
 A grain of dust united with the earth 3.
-Your coming, going in the world, what is it? aamad shodan-e to = aamadan va raftan-e to 4.
-The coming was a fly, visible, and it was not found
+Your coming, going in the world, what is it? (aamad shodan-e to = aamadan va raftan-e to) 4.
+A fly comes, is seen but is not in (our) view/doesn't remain in view, in evidence - magis, "fly", is related to "midge" (the gnat-like insect).
+Its antecedents are numerous and some ancient, e.g., Latin musca; mygg/mygga in Swedish.

 This quatrain apparently was not used by FitzGerald.
-In the speaker's view both the drop of water and the the grain of dust add to the accumulation of water and ground-dirt yet all mortals are just specks (tiny flies as Saidi so aptly puts it) which appear and soon disappear from sight.
-In this quatrain, as in the first two above and in many of the quatrains attributed to Khayyam, the final line delivers a punch or a verdict on what precedes.
+In this poem, as well as in many of the quatrains attributed to Khayyaam, the final line delivers a punch or a verdict on what precedes.